What activities take place on the day?

 – Event operations centre, security and medics

-– Community Rangers are located here (but will also be roaming the event)
+– Community Rangers are based here (but will also be roaming the event)

 – Volunteer booth